Why Is My Cockatiel Scared of Me? 8 Proven Ways to Build Trust

 Loud Noises or Stressful Environment

-I always advise new cockatiel owners to put the cage of their bird far away from loud TVs, barking dogs, and sudden noises.
-Birds are highly sensitive to their environment.
-Even something as simple as slamming a door or the sound of a vacuum can cause fear reactions.
+I always advise new cockatiel owners to place the cage of their cockatiel far from TVs and sudden noises.
+Cockatiels are highly sensitive to their environment.
+Even something as simple as slamming a door or the sound of a any devise can cause fear reactions.

 How to correct this:

-• Choose a quiet location for their cage.
+- Choose a calm location for their cage.

-• Speak in a gentle, soft voice around your bird.
+- Speak in a soft voice around your cockatiel.

 Lack of Routine and Consistency

-Over the years I have been raising and breeding cockatiels, I have seen that birds feel most relaxed when they know what to expect.
-An inconsistent routine can make them anxious.
-When a bird doesn’t know when or how they’ll be handled, they can become wary.
+I have been raising and breeding cockatiels, I have seen that birds feel more relaxed when they know what to expect.
+An inconsistent routine can make them fearful.
+When a bird doesn’t know when or how they’ll be handled, they can become nervous.

 How to correct this:

-• Spend at least a few minutes daily talking to or sitting near them.
+- Spend at least a few minutes everyday talking to or sitting near them.

 Cage Aggression: Why Is My Cockatiel Scared of Me When I Reach In?

-Some cockatiels treat their cage as their safe space and may become defensive when a hand enters.
-I have had birds that were sweet outside the cage but territorial inside it.
+Some cockatiels treat their cage as their safe zone and may become defensive when a hand enters.
+I have had birds that were friendly outside the cage but territorial inside it.
 This is natural bird behavior, as cages become their territory.

 How to correct this:

-• Let them come out on themselves rather than reaching in.
+- Let them come out on their own rather than reaching in.

 Fear of Hands or Previous Mishandling, Proven Ways to Build Trust